NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 capabilities make it easy for advising organizations and mission leadership to gain context on engagements which can shape future decision making.

+### Sensitive information and Authorization Groups

+In general, almost all information in ANET is accessible to all fully authenticated users.
+However, in some places, ANET can record sensitive information.
+This comes in two different flavors:

+1. sensitive information text as part of engagement reports
+1. custom sensitive information fields for e.g. people, as defined in the ANET dictionary (configuration)

+For both flavors, access to the sensitive information is first and foremost restricted to people holding active positions in the chosen authorization groups.
+For engagement reports, authors are allowed to select these authorization groups themselves.
+For the custom sensitive information fields, the authorization groups that have access are defined in the ANET configuration, by the application administrator.

+In addition to people in the authorization groups, sensitive information in engagement reports is also accessible to the report's author(s).
+And sensitive information for people or positions is also accessible to those people's or position's counterparts.

+Administrators define the available authorization groups, and who is in them.
+These groups should have a descriptive name, so report authors know which ones to choose.
+Also, administrators have access to all information.

 ### Using ANET for the first time

 #### Accessing ANET